What is a pre-op examination?

 You typically have your pre-op exam within 30 days of your scheduled date of surgery.
 This might vary, however, depending on the type of surgery you’re receiving and the preferences of your surgeon.
 Consult with your surgeon to make sure that you’ve scheduled your pre-op exam close enough to your surgery date.

-What happens in a pre-op examination?
+What happens during a pre-op examination?

-Dr. Mope tailors your pre-op exam to the particular surgery that you’re getting and your personal medical history, so no two exams look exactly alike.
-Some common factors amongst all pre-op examinations, however, include:
+Dr. Mope will tailor your pre-op exam to the particular surgery that you’re getting and your personal medical history, so no two exams look exactly alike.

 • A general physical exam, which includes measurement of your vital signs